strapi/documentation/docusaurus/docs/cloud/advanced/email.md

 ## Deployment

-To deploy the project and utilize the third-party email provider, push the changes from earlier.
+To deploy the project and utilize another party email provider, push the changes from earlier.
 This will trigger a rebuild and new deployment of the Strapi Cloud project.

 Once the application finishes building, the project will use the new email provider.